SMS Tuanku Munawir: History

-SASER was established officially in February 2002.
-The school uses the site and the abandoned school building of the Sekolah Datuk Abdul Razak (SDAR) which had moved to the new premises at Sungai Gadut, Seremban.
-Works on upgrading the abandoned school building have been carried out with the overall cost of almost RM 600 000.
+SASER was officially established in February 2002.
+The school uses the site of Sekolah Datuk Abdul Razak (SDAR) which had moved to the new premises at Sungai Gadut, Seremban.
+Works on upgrading the abandoned school building have been carried out with the overall cost of almost RM 600,000.
 The upgrading works were completed on 30 March 2002.

 On 1 March 2002, the first principal of SASER, Tuan Haji Md Azam bin Atan registered to the school.
 The first group of teachers registered on 18 March 2002 and the second group registered on 20 March 2002 - a total of 26 people.

 The Pioneer Saserians

 Only 122 students registered in 2002 through two intakes as the first group of students in SASER history.
 The second group was registered in the year 2003 stood at more than 300 people through four intakes until the end of 2004.
 Only 155 remained until SPM 2003.